 - Key fact:

-- You will learn how to effectively support children or young people with behavioural, social and or/emotional difficulties on this award-winning two-year Foundation degree, which draws on the expertise of The Mulberry Bush Organisation and UWE Bristol.
+- Learn to support children or young people with behavioural, social, emotional and mental health difficulties on this career-advancing two-year foundation degree, which draws on the expertise of The Mulberry Bush Organisation and UWE Bristol.

-On successful completion, you will be equipped to advance your career or to progress onto a related honours degree at UWE Bristol.
+You'll be equipped to advance your career in the childcare sector or health and social care sectors, or go on to a related honours degree at UWE Bristol.